Table of Contents

 startPointOfIndex

-Similar to startPointOfVertex, the starting position of index data in the index buffer indicates which index starts belonging to the current mesh block.
-It is not the offset in bytes; the offset in bytes for the starting position is startPointOfIndex * 3 * 4 bytes.
+Similar to startPointOfVertex.
+The starting position of index data stored in the index buffer, indicating from which index it belongs to the current mesh block.
+It is not equal to the byte offset; the offset of the starting position is startPointOfIndex34 bytes.

 int startPointOfIndex